Dash-Lambda/Eso/README.md

 For a while, there was a glaring issue in the Mycology report: Eso didn't report stack size correctly.
 There was a very simple reason for this; the Befunge-93 interpreter handles bottomless stacks with LazyLists, meaning the stack listerally is an endless list of 0s.
 Moving this over to Befunge-98 posed an issue, because Funge-98 adds the ability to query stack sizes, which is always infinite with the LazyList approach.

 My first approach to resolve this was just to report the stack size as -1, but that obviously wasn't expected behavior.
 Eventually, I ended up writing a new collection type that keeps a finite Vector of elements but behaves like a bottomless list when elements are extracted.

+Another difficulty comes from the fact that Funge-98 allows the program to query a clock/timer.

+\*long, shaky sigh\*

+Ultimately, I settled on a design where clock reads are handled similarly to user input, where it's an immutable LazyList of clock reads that is evaluated as it is used.

 Of course, the Funge-98 interpreter also does not support file I/O or the system.exec instruction, as this would break the functional style.
 Thankfully, these features are actually optional in the spec.